A BRIEF HISTORY OF INVENTIONS

 The Egyptians invented the sailing ship about 3,100 BC.
 The wheel was invented in Sumeria (Iraq) about 3,400 BC.
 It may have been invented first as a potters wheel and later used for transport.
 The first carts and chariots had solid wheels and oxen or asses pulled them.
 Horses were domesticated about 2,000 BC and about 1,800 BC spoked wheels were invented.

 About 3,500 the ard was invented in Sumeria.
-It was a kind of light plough.
-It scratched the soil but did not turn a furrow as a modern plough does.
-Nevertheless the invention of a simple plough greatly improved agriculture.
+It was a kind of light plow.
+It scratched the soil but did not turn a furrow as a modern plow does.
+Nevertheless the invention of a simple plow greatly improved agriculture.

 From about 3,300 BC onward both Sumerians and Egyptians developed writing.